 (*)As featured in our #bluecruxtalks Webinar session of June on your journey towards a customer-centric supply chain

 1. Combine insights inside-out vs. outside-in

-For the customer, this value can be described as the calculation of their needs multiplied with their appreciation or perceived experience.
-Mapping out that customer journey and getting a clear view on all the different touchpoints is crucial to be able to spot all value creation opportunities throughout the customer journey.
-Both from your own perspective (inside-out) but even more so from the customers perspective (outside-in).
+For the customer, this value can be described as the calculation of their needs multiplied by their appreciation or perceived experience.
+Mapping out that customer journey and getting a clear view of all the different touchpoints is crucial to be able to spot all value-creation opportunities throughout the customer journey.
+Both from your own perspective (inside-out) and even more so from the customer’s perspective (outside-in).